CoL lawns

 Some of the above courses require you to complete certain courses prior to enrolling In them; these are called pre-requisites.
 You can still enrol in courses that have pre-requisites.
 However, please note that courses will be delivered in a way that it is assumed that you have the basic knowledge of the course/s listed as pre-requisites.
 If you haven't completed similar pre-requisite courses at your home institution, please note that it might not be possible to complete the course without doing extra reading in order to fill in the gaps in knowledge.
 The course convenor will assist you with recommendations should extra reading be required.

-To find out if a course has a pre-requisite, click on the course code in the table above.
+To find out if a course has a pre-requisite, Go to course search and find the course/s you are interested in.
+Click on the course code to access the relevant course page.
 Click on the Study tab and scroll down to the Requisite and Incompatibility section.

 Step 2: Enrol in your courses on ISIS